top of page

 Synthetic Sweeteners Promoted As "Natural"

 • The best-tasting stevia leaf extracts (aka steviol glycosides) are synthetic: Most stevia sweeteners we buy in stores are made with an extract called rebaudioside A (or reb A).
 However, two extracts—namely reb D and reb M—have a much better taste than reb A. The problem is that reb D and M are found in minuscule amounts in the stevia leaf, and their extraction from the leaf is not cost-effective.
-Therefore, they are being made synthetically.
-Check out some synthetic stevia here.
-Read about how one synthetic stevia, aka "stevia without farm," is made here.
-To see detailed production methods, refer to the following links: reb M or reb D.
+To solve this, manufacturers create synthetic copies of these molecules using fermentation or enzymology.
+Check out some synthetic stevia here and here.
+Referenced as the "stevia without farm", here's an explanation about how it's made.
+For detailed production methods, refer to the following links: reb M or reb D.

 • Monk fruit sweeteners are extracted from the fruit of the Siraitia grosvenorii plant, but some companies are trying to make a synthetic version produced by fermentation.
 Manufacturers claim that synthetic monk fruit extracts are far superior and much less expensive than their natural counterparts.
 Read more about synthetic monk fruit sweeteners here and here.